Hegemony/spring-integration-controlbus/README.md

 * If you want to stop the "inbound channel adaptor" to listen to the Queue, put a message "@inboundAdaptor.stop()" on "ControlBusQueue".
 To test it, put a message on to "MyQueue" the message is not published
 * To start the adaptor, again put a message "@inboundAdaptor.start()", the earlier message is consumed.

+* to JUnit test this, run "mvn test"

 Refer this [blog](http://krishnasblog.com/) for more details on the above flow.

 Feel free to modify this code and use it for your need.